Max-Derner/python-lessons/Lesson_00/Install_Instructions/WSL.md

     * `sudo apt install software-properties-common`
 1. Add the "deadsnakes" repo to APT:
     * `sudo add-apt-repository ppa:deadsnakes/ppa`
-1. Update known packages again, now you have a whole new repo:
+1. Update known packages again, seeing as you have a whole new repo to update:
     * `sudo apt update`
 1. Install your chosen Python version:
     * `sudo apt install python3.12`